nicoknoll/mongodb-backup-json-bash/README.md

-# Mongodb Backup as JSON with Bash
+# MongoDB Backup as JSON with Bash
 A bash script for exporting/importing collections as .json files from/to mongoDB.

 ## Usage